 Earn a degree with International for Global Education while traveling the vast landscape of China.
 From Beijing to Kunming, enroll in academic courses that are designed for cultural immersion like Ethnic Studies and Asian Studies while learning the Chinese language.
 Excursions include a tour to the Great Wall, Forbidden Palace, and the Xiyu Village.

 International students can earn undergraduate course credits, in International Business Management and Tourism Management with INTO China.
-The program location is the Dongbei University of Finance and Economics in Dalian, one of China's most progressive universities.
+This program is avaialble at Dongbei University of Finance and Economics, in the city of Dalian, one of China's most progressive universities.

 GlobaLinks Learning Abroad works with prestigious universities in offering experiential study programs in China.
 The program opens a host of career opportunities for the participants as they learn an increasingly important language, Mandarin Chinese.
 They also get the chance to engage in one of the most cultural and historical countries in the world.

 ISA China is situated in the country's financially-progressive city, Shanghai.
 Programs include intensive language courses and a wide variety of other academic courses that are taught in English.
 Participants attend classes in East China Normal University and will partake in some immersive cultural activities where they will gain more knowledge about the Chinese culture.
-Only American and Canad...
+Open to American and Ca...

 Year Of The Snake: Time To Study in China?